-- That Health and Wellbeing Board notes the contents of this report and comments on the direction on travel in terms of adult mental health system transformation - The Health and Wellbeing Board comments on and supports the proposals as set out in section 7.14 to 7.17 of this report to develop a new Section 75 Agreement with EPUT from 1st April 2019 based on a longer term contract, with a revised performance and budget framework - That Health and Wellbeing Board comments on and supports and approves the proposals set out in section 10 of this report in relation to suicide prevention.
+- 1. That Health and Wellbeing Overview and Scrutiny Committee notes the contents of this report and comments on the direction of travel in terms of adult mental health system transformation - 2.
+That Health and Wellbeing Overview and Scrutiny Committee comments on and supports the proposals as set out in section 7.14 to 7.15 of this report to develop a new Section 75 Agreement with EPUT from 1 April 2019 based on a longer term contract, with a revised performance and budget framework - 3.
+That Health and Wellbeing Overview and Scrutiny Committee comments on and supports and approves the proposals set out in section 10 of this report in relation to suicide prevention.

-1 Introduction
+1. Introduction

-- 1.1.
-Mental illness is the single largest cause of disability in the United Kingdom, contributing up to 22.8 per cent of the total burden of morbidity, compared to 15.9 per cent for cancer and 16.2 per cent for cardiovascular disease.
+- 1.1 Mental illness is the single largest cause of disability in the United Kingdom, contributing up to 22.8 per cent of the total burden of morbidity, compared to 15.9 per cent for cancer and 16.2 per cent for cardiovascular disease.
 Current figures suggest that one in four people will experience a mental health problem during their lifetime.
-No other set of health conditions match the combined extent of prevalence, persistence and breadth of impact of mental ill-health. - 1.2.
-Mental illness has a huge impact on population health and is a major driver of health inequalities.
+No other set of health conditions match the combined extent of prevalence, persistence and breadth of impact of mental ill-health. - 1.2 Mental illness has a huge impact on population health and is a major driver of health inequalities.
 There is a bi-directional relationship between poor mental health and poor physical health.
 People with mental health problems are at higher risk of experiencing significant physical health problems; they are more likely to develop preventable conditions such as diabetes, heart disease, bowel cancer and breast cancer, and do so at a younger age.
-Conversely, people with long-term physical health conditions are at greater risk of mental health problems, particularly depression and anxiety. - 1.3.
-Mental illness further affects the way individuals manage their health and interact with services.
-People with mental health problems are more likely to smoke, misuse substances and less likely to be physically active.
-Furthermore, they are less likely to attend medical appointments and less likely to adhere to treatment and self-care regimens
+Conversely, people with long-term physical health conditions are at greater risk of mental health problems, particularly depression and anxiety. - 1.3 Mental illness further affects the way individuals manage their health and interact with services.
+People with mental health problems are more likely to

-- 1.4.
-People with serious mental ill health die on average 20 years before the general population.
+- smoke, misuse substances and less likely to be physically active.
+Furthermore, they are less likely to attend medical appointments and less likely to adhere to treatment and self-care regimens. - 1.4 People with serious mental ill health die on average 20 years before the general population.
 Conversely, rates of mental illness, particularly depression, are between two and three times more common in those with long-term conditions compared to the general population including coronary heart disease, cancer, diabetes, osteoporosis, multiple sclerosis, immunological problems and arthritis.
-Mental health co-morbidities in those with physical long term conditions contribute significantly to poor physical health outcomes and higher treatment costs; it is estimated that £1 in every £8 spent on treating a long-term condition is linked to a co-morbid mental illness. - 1.5.
-The cost of mental ill-health in England has been estimated to be £105 billion of which £30 million is allocated to work related sickness.
+Mental health co-morbidities in those with physical long term conditions contribute significantly to poor physical health outcomes and higher treatment costs; it is estimated that £1 in every £8 spent on treating a long-term condition is linked to a co-morbid mental illness. - 1.5 The cost of mental ill-health in England has been estimated to be £105 billion of which £30 million is allocated to work related sickness.
 This is due to increase and double over the next 20 years.
 The costs to Social Care for people with mental health collates to £2 billion annually and is also likely to continue to increase if mental health services are not re-organised and managed more effectively.
 This will put ever more pressure on an already overstretched NHS and Social Care system.
-Data held on Thurrock Council's LAS Adult Social Care record system suggests that the council spent £6.55M on social care packages due to mental ill health in 2015-16.
+In 2018/19 Thurrock Council is forecast to spend £3.259m on care packages.

-2 Background - Current Provider and Commissioning Landscape
+2. Background - Current Provider and Commissioning Landscape